Our Upcoming Events

 Oakland Creek to Bay Day is Saturday, September 17, 2016

 In 2015, over 1,200 volunteers removed 16,000 pounds of trash and 150 cubic yards of invasive weeds from Oakland's creeks, shoreline, and streets.
 Statewide, 53,555 volunteers prevented 548,450 pounds of trash from entering inland waterways and oceans.
 Learn more and register at www.oaklandcreektobay.org.

 Oakland Adopt a Spot Program receives the Northern California APWA 2013 Sustainability Practices Award

-Congratulations to the Adopt a Spot Program for receiving the 2013 Sustainability Practices Award from the Northern California Chapter of the American Public Works Association!
+The Adopt a Spot Program received the 2013 Sustainability Practices Award from the Northern California Chapter of the American Public Works Association.
 This award is given to "individuals, teams or organization that have made an outstanding contribution to promote sustainability in public works."

 ADA Volunteer Policy

 City of Oakland Public Works offers a wide variety of volunteer opportunities.
 We encourage individuals with disabilities to volunteer their time and efforts.
 Some volunteer opportunities may be located in areas without a designed path of travel and may require significant physical labor.
 To discuss available volunteer opportunities, please contact the person listed as the main contact for the event or call (510) 238-3254 (TTY).